Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Job 1:21: "…The Lord gave and the Lord has taken away; may the name of the Lord be praised."

-Psalm 1: “Blessed is the man who does not walk in the counsel of the wicked or stand in the way of sinners or sit in the seat of mockers.
-But his delight is in the law of the Lord, and on His law he meditates day and night.
-He is like a tree planted by streams of water, which yield its fruit in season and whose leaf does not wither.
-Whatever he does prospers.
-Not so with the wicked!
-They are like chaff that the wind blows away.
-Therefore the wicked will not stand in the judgment, nor sinners in the assembly of the righteous.
-For the Lord watches over the way of the righteous, but the way of the wicked will perish.”
+Psalm 1 (KJV*): “Blessed is the man that walks not in the counsel of the ungodly, nor stands in the way of sinners, nor sits in the seat of the scornful.
+But his delight is in the law of the Lord; and in His law does he meditate day and night.
+And he shall be like a tree planted by the rivers of water, that brings forth his fruit in his season; his leaf also shall not wither; and whatsoever he does shall prosper.
+The ungodly are not so: but are like the chaff which the wind drives away.
+Therefore the ungodly shall not stand in the judgment, nor sinners in the congregation of the righteous.
+For the Lord knows the way of the righteous: but the way of the ungodly shall perish.

 Psalm 4:1,8: “Answer me when I call to you, O my righteous God.
 Give me relief from my distress; be merciful to me and hear my prayer… I will lie down and sleep in peace, for You alone, O Lord, make me dwell in safety.”